 - Your child or young person’s views, aspirations and goals

 - The extent to which the objectives in the EHC plan, or those agreed at the previous annual review, have been met

 - Objectives for the next year

 - Planning the support from school or college and parents to help achieve these objectives

 - Any further action required and who will be responsible for this (For reviews taking place when your child is in Yr5 this will include discussions about secondary transfer and Yr9 onwards will include post-16 transition, but remember Schools and Educational Psychologist's (EP's) cannot allocate places the decision rests with the LA)

 - Whether the EHC plan needs amending or is no longer needed.

 You may also discuss how your child or young person is coping in general and what can be done to help.

 The school or college prepares a report summarising the results of the review meeting and setting out objectives for the following year.
-This should be completed within 10 days.
+This should be completed within 10 working days.
 The report must be sent to all those involved in the review.
 The LA must then:

 - Review the EHC plan in light of the report.